apache/flink/docs/dev/tableApi.md

 under the License.
 -->

-**Table API and SQL are experimental features**

-The Table API is a SQL-like expression language for relational stream and batch processing that can be easily embedded in Flink's DataSet and DataStream APIs (Java and Scala).
-The Table API and SQL interface operate on a relational `Table` abstraction, which can be created from external data sources, or existing DataSets and DataStreams.
-With the Table API, you can apply relational operators such as selection, aggregation, and joins on `Table`s.

-`Table`s can also be queried with regular SQL, as long as they are registered (see [Registering Tables](#registering-tables)).
-The Table API and SQL offer equivalent functionality and can be mixed in the same program.
-When a `Table` is converted back into a `DataSet` or `DataStream`, the logical plan, which was defined by relational operators and SQL queries, is optimized using [Apache Calcite](https://calcite.apache.org/) and transformed into a `DataSet` or `DataStream` program.

-**TODO: Check, update, and add**

-* What are the Table API / SQL
-  * Relational APIs
-  * Unified APIs for batch and streaming
-    * Semantics are the same
-    * But not all operations can be efficiently mapped to streams
-  * Table API: language-integrated queries (LINQ) in Scala and Java
-  * SQL: Standard SQL
+Apache Flink features two relational APIs - the Table API and SQL - for unified stream and batch processing.
+The Table API is a language-integrated query API for Scala and Java that allows the composition of queries from relational operators such as selection, filter, and join in a very intuitive way.
+Flink's SQL support is based on [Apache Calcite](https://calcite.apache.org) which implements the SQL standard.
+Queries specified in either interface have the same semantics and specify the same result regardless whether the input is a batch input (DataSet) or a stream input (DataStream).

+The Table API and the SQL interfaces are tightly integrated with each other as well as Flink's DataStream and DataSet APIs.
+You can easily switch between all APIs and libraries which build upon the APIs.
+For instance, you can extract patterns from a DataStream using the [CEP library]({{ site.baseurl }}/dev/libs/cep.html) and later use the Table API to analyze the patterns, or you might scan, filter, and aggregate a batch table using a SQL query before running a [Gelly graph algorithm]({{ site.baseurl }}/dev/libs/gelly) on the preprocessed data.

-**Please notice: Not all operations are supported by all four combinations of Stream/Batch and TableAPI/SQL.**
+**Please note that the Table API and SQL are not yet feature complete and are being active developed.
+Not all operations are supported by every combination of \[Table API, SQL\] and \[stream, batch\] input.**

-* This will be replaced by the TOC
-{:toc}

 Setup
 -----

-The Table API and SQL are part of the *flink-table* Maven project.
+The Table API and SQL are bundled in the `flink-table` Maven artifact.
 The following dependency must be added to your project in order to use the Table API and SQL:

 {% highlight xml %}